Clarifai/docs/docs/clarifai-basics/authentication/2-factor-authentication.md

 ---
-description: Provide an additional layer of security to your account
+description: Use 2FA to add an extra layer of security to your account
 sidebar_position: 5
 ---

-# 2FA
+# Two-Factor Authentication

-**Add an extra layer of security to your account**
+**Use 2FA to add an extra layer of security to your account**
 <hr />

 Two-factor authentication (2FA) is an optional sign-in security feature that provides an additional layer of security to your account.